mm-zk/boojum-docs/code_walkthrough/prover_walkthrough.md

 }
 ```

+---

-### Compute Fri queries
+### Compute FRI Queries

-As a final stap of our proving, we compute a bunch of FRI queries, to prove to the verifier that folding was done properly.
+As a final step, a series of FRI queries are generated to verify that the folding was performed correctly.
+Each query collects leaves from all relevant columns, which allows the verifier to reconstruct the DEEP polynomial at specific points.

 ```rust
 let mut queries = Vec::with_capacity(num_queries);